Araffe/vdc-networking-lab/readme.md

 Perform the following steps to initialise the lab environment:

-**Step 1:** Open an Azure CLI session, either using a local machine (e.g. Windows 10 Bash shell), or using the Azure portal cloud shell.
+**1)** Open an Azure CLI session, either using a local machine (e.g. Windows 10 Bash shell), or using the Azure portal cloud shell.
 If you are using a local CLI session, you must log in to Azure using the *az login* command as follows:

 <pre lang="...">
 az login